learn-co-curriculum/oo-relationships-practice/exercises/lyft.md

 - your models are passengers, drivers, rides
   - a passenger has many rides
+    - a passenger is initialized with a name
   - a driver has many rides
+    - a driver is initialized with a distance
   - a ride belongs to a passenger and a driver
     - a ride is initialized with a distance (as a float)